isomerpages/govtech-gobusiness-main/pages/epjs/recruit-talent/career-matching-services.md

 ### How to apply:

-Register your interest for Career Matching Services via our feedback portal at [https://service-portal.skillsfuture.gov.sg/](https://service-portal.skillsfuture.gov.sg/){:target="_blank"}{:rel="noopener"} or our hotline at [6883 5885](tel:6883 5885).
+Register your interest for Career Matching Services via our feedback portal at <a href="https://service-portal.skillsfuture.gov.sg/" target="_blank" rel="noopener">https://service-portal.skillsfuture.gov.sg/</a> or our hotline at [6883 5885](tel:6883 5885).

 ---